Preprocessing to Reduce the Search Space: Antler Structures for Feedback Vertex Set: Finding and removing antlers

-\subparagraph*{Correctness} We show that any $z$-properly colored antler prior to executing the algorithm remains $z$-properly colored after termination and that in step~\ref{antleralg:return},~$(\inv{\chi}_V(\cC),\inv{\chi}_V(\cF))$ is a~$z$-antler in~$G$.
-Since~$(\inv{\chi}_V(\cC),\inv{\chi}_V(\cF))$ contains all properly colored antlers this proves correctness. \begin{restatable}[$\bigstar$]{claim}{remainproperlycolored} All $z$-antlers $(\hat{C},\hat{F})$ that are $z$-properly colored by $\chi$ prior to executing the algorithm are also $z$-properly colored by $\chi$ after termination of the algorithm. \end{restatable} \begin{claimproof} To show the algorithm preserves properness of the coloring, we show that every individual recoloring preserves properness, that is, if an arbitrary $z$-antler is $z$-properly colored prior to the recoloring, it is also $z$-properly colored after the recoloring.
+\subparagraph*{Correctness} We show first that any $z$-properly colored antler prior to executing the algorithm remains $z$-properly colored after termination.
+Afterwards we argue that in \cref{antleralg:return}, the pair~$(\inv{\chi}_V(\cC),\inv{\chi}_V(\cF))$ is a $z$-antler in~$G$.
+Since~$(\inv{\chi}_V(\cC),\inv{\chi}_V(\cF))$ contains all properly colored antlers this proves correctness.

+\begin{claim} All $z$-antlers~$(\hat{C},\hat{F})$ that are $z$-properly colored by~$\chi$ prior to executing the algorithm are also $z$-properly colored by~$\chi$ after termination of the algorithm. \end{claim} \begin{claimproof} To show the algorithm preserves properness of the coloring, we show that every individual recoloring preserves properness, that is, if an arbitrary $z$-antler is $z$-properly colored prior to the recoloring, it is also $z$-properly colored after the recoloring.